SystemsApproach/ops/control.rst

    * `name`: Name of the endpoint.
 Used as a key.
    * `port-start`: Starting port number.
    * `port-end`: Ending port number.
-   * `protocol`: `TCP|UDP`, specifies the protocol for the endpoint.
+   * `protocol`:  Protocol (`TCP|UDP`) for the endpoint.
-   * `mbr.uplink`, `mbr.downlink`: Maximum bitrate for UEs communicating with this
+   * `mbr.uplink`, `mbr.downlink`: Maximum bitrate (mbr) for devices communicating with this
      application:
-   * `traffice-class`: Traffic class for UEs communicating with this application.
+   * `traffice-class`: Traffic class for devices communicating with this application.

 * `enterprise`: Link to an `Enterprise` object that owns this application.
 May be left empty to indicate a global application that may be used by multiple enterprises.

-Anyone familiar with the 3GPP specification will recognize Aether's *VCS* abstraction as being similar to what the cellular network calls a *slice*: an isolated communication channel and associated QoS parameters.
-Much like the discussion about *subscribers* and *users* in the introduction to this chapter, Aether elected to introduce neutral terminology rather than reuse a term that comes with significant "implementation baggage."
-The *VCS* model definition then includes fields that record various implementation details, including `sst` and `sd` (3GPP-defined identifiers for the slice) and `upf` (backend UPF implementation for the Core's user plane).
+Anyone familiar with the 3GPP specification will recognize Aether's *VCS* abstraction as being similar to what cellular network calls a *slice*.
+Much like the discussion about *subscribers* and *users* in the introduction to this chapter, Aether elected to introduce neutral terminology rather than reuse a term that comes with significant implementation implications.
+The `VCS` model definition then includes fields that record various implementation details, including `sst` and `sd` (3GPP-defined identifiers for the slice) and `upf` (backend UPF implementation for the Core's user plane).
+Although not yet part of the production system, there is a version of `VCS` that also includes fields related to RAN slicing, with the Runtime Control subsystem responsible for stitching together end-to-end connectivity.

 .. sidebar:: An API for Platform Services